NishankRana/Airbnb-Data-Analysis/README.md

 Mahattan and Brooklyn are two areas that are the most popular among the five boroughs in NYC.
 Within these two areas, private room and entire room/apartment are the most popular room types.
 Mahattan has the greatest listing price among the five boroughs in all three room types.

 # The Most busiset Hosts
-In my analysis, I calculate the number of listing for each host in NYC.The majority of these most successful hosts have listed their rooms in Manhattan and Brooklyn as entire home/apartment.
+In my analysis, I calculate the number of listing for each host in NYC.
+The majority of these most successful hosts have listed their rooms in Manhattan and Brooklyn as entire home/apartment.

 # Conclusion
 *   Manhattan neighbourhood has the most listed Airbnb as compared to others.